haifengl/bigdata/README.md

     FileSystem fs = FileSystem.get (conf);

-where the `Configuration` class passes the Hadoop configuration information such as scheme, authority, NameNode host and port, etc..
+where the `Configuration` class passes the Hadoop configuration information such as scheme, authority, NameNode host and port, etc.
 Unless explicitly turned off, Hadoop by default specifies two resources, loaded in-order from the classpath: